rsha256/TI-Programs/README.md

 QUAD - solves the quadratic equation and gives you the real and imaginary solutions

-SQRTSIMP - simplifies a radical
+SQRTSIMP - simplifies a radical (mimics the output of the TI-36x pro, the most useful scientific calculator out there)

 ## Games